KnowledgeForge/keymaker/docs/content/0.1.0/docs/advanced-usage-and-customization/index.md

 ## Creating Custom Constraints

-To create a custom constraint, extend the `Constraint` class provided by KeyMaker and implement the `constrain_tokens` method:
+To create a custom constraint, extend the `Constraint` class provided by Keymaker and implement the `constrain_tokens` method:

 ```python
 from keymaker.constraints.base import Constraint